 - Spamhaus Block List (SBL)

 - IPVoid Email Blacklist Checker Tool

-Be sure to stick to the major email blacklist checker tools to make sure that the report you get is relevant to your email marketing campaign and can be used to improve your overall email ROI.
+Be sure to stick to the significant email blacklist checker tools to make sure that the report you get is relevant to your email marketing campaign and can be used to improve your overall email ROI.

 How to Get Off of Email Blacklists

-The easiest way to avoid an email blocklist is to never get on it.
+The easiest way to avoid an email blocklist is never to get on it.
 It sounds simple, but it’s wise.
 And in light of this, here are some practices to get off an email blacklist.

 From there, you may see whether a DNSBL list owner blacklisted your email or there’s a link to unlist your IP address or domain from that service.
 Doing these can help you get off the email blacklist.